metaist/ds/README.md

 ## How does `ds` find my config?

-If you don't provide a config file using the `--file` option, `ds` will search the current directory and all of its parents for files with these names in the following order:
+If you don't provide a config file using the `--file` option, `ds` will search the current directory and all of its parents for files with these name patterns in the following order:

 <!--[[[cog
 from ds.parsers import PARSERS cog.outl()
-for key in list(PARSERS)[:-2]:
+for key in list(PARSERS):
     cog.outl(f"- `{key}`")
 cog.outl()
 ]]] -->